Evangelical Friends Church International

+Evangelical Friends Church International (EFCI) is a branch of the Society of Friends (Quaker) yearly meetings (regional associations) located around the world.
+The EFCI is generally more conservative in their orientation than other Quaker meetings and has many similarities to other denominations of Evangelicalism.
+The original EFCI, known as the Association of Evangelical Friends, was formed in 1947.
+The EFCI adopted its current name in 2004 and is a member of the National Association of Evangelicals and the World Evangelical Alliance.
+The EFCI is not a member of the interdenominational Friends World Committee for Consultation.
+After the switching of around 7,000 Friends from the Friends United Meeting in California to the EFCI, Evangelical Friends became the largest branch of Friends in the United States.

 History

 Orthodox Friends

-The Religious Society of Friends debated a number of issues in the early 19th Century that led the various Friends Meetings to develop separate fellowships.
+The Religious Society of Friends debated a number of issues in the early 19th century that led the various Friends Meetings to develop separate fellowships.
 The first major division dealt with Scriptural authority, among other issues.
 "Orthodox Quakers" emphasized Biblical sources while "Hicksite" and his followers believed the inward light was more important than scriptural authority.
 The Evangelical Friends Church, International grew out of the Orthodox branch that held to the primacy of scriptural authority.

 Gurneyite Friends

 The next major controversy led to separation in the Orthodox branch.
 "Gurneyite" Friends, were deeply influenced by the evangelical movement (as were other Protestant denominations of the era), especially the ideas of John Wesley.
 John Wilbur led a group known as "Wilburites" or "Conservative Friends", who preferred a quietist approach and disavowed Biblical inerrancy as understood by the evangelical group.

 Ohio Yearly Meeting

-The Ohio Yearly Meeting was originally based in Mt.
-Pleasant, OH.
+The Ohio Yearly Meeting was originally based in Friends Meetinghouse (Mount Pleasant, Ohio).
 Following the separation over evangelical teachings, there were two Ohio Yearly Meetings: "Wilburite" and "Gurneyite".

-The "Gurneyite" group relocated to Damascus, OH in 1917, becoming Ohio Yearly Meeting (Damascus).
-Later, they relocated again, this time to Canton, OH.
+The current Wilburite Ohio Yearly Meeting is often distinguished by the addition of "Conservative" to its name and is a member of the Conservative Friends.
+The "Gurneyite" group relocated to Damascus, Ohio in 1917, becoming Ohio Yearly Meeting (Damascus).
+Later, they relocated again, this time to Canton, Ohio.
 In 1965 the Ohio Yearly Meeting (Damascus) joined the Evangelical Friends Alliance.
-In 1971 Ohio Yearly Meeting (Damascus) became Evangelical Friends Church - Eastern Region.
+In 1971 Ohio Yearly Meeting (Damascus) became Evangelical Friends Church – Eastern Region.

-Five Year Meeting
+Five Years Meeting

 Most of the Gurneyite Friends formed the Five Years Meeting (renamed Friends United Meeting in 1965) as an association of yearly meetings following the adoption of the Richmond Declaration in 1877.
 After World War I, the modernist-fundamentalist debate began to divide the Five Years Meeting.
 In 1926, Oregon Yearly Meeting (now Northwest Yearly Meeting) withdrew from the organization.
 They were joined in their departure by several other yearly meetings and scattered monthly meetings in the coming years.